WNYJ-TV: Former subchannels

 When the station was previously controlled by Family Stations, WFME-TV also carried a simulcast of WYBE, UHF digital channel 35, a non-commercial educational independent station located in Philadelphia.
 In addition, WFME-TV aired the audio feeds of Family Radio outlet KEAR (AM) San Francisco, as well as Family Radio's foreign language service, Radio Taiwan International, and NOAA Weather Radio from KWO35.
 These feeds were dropped after the station's changeover to WNYJ-TV.
 The audio of WFME-FM, which stayed on after the change to WNYJ-TV, was also removed by May 1, 2014.
 WFME-FM returned in 2015.

 Analog-to-digital conversion

-WFME-TV discontinued regular programming on its analog signal, over UHF channel 66, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.
+WFME-TV ended regular programming on its analog signal, over UHF channel 66, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 29.
 WFME-TV had been one of the few stations that identified itself with its digital channel number (UHF 29) rather than its analog channel number (UHF 66).
-During the spring of 2009, and returned to displaying its virtual channel as 66 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+During the spring of 2009, the station returned to displaying its virtual channel as 66 on digital television receivers.
 WNYJ still identified with virtual channel 66 after the format swap on November 1, 2013.